tjsingh85/tj-swiss-programming-language/README.md

 # tj-swiss-programming-language

+## The tj-swiss-programming-language is a playful, Swiss-inspired twist on programming languages, blending the charm of Zürich dialect with unique syntax quirks.

-Key Features Used:
+### Key Features:

-Swiss German variables and function names: All variable and function names are in Zürich dialect.
+- 🇨🇭 Swiss German Syntax: Variable and function names embrace the Zürich dialect for a local flavor.
+- 🧩 Custom Block Delimiters: Forget curly braces – use $ to define blocks.
-Statement ending :TJ:: Every statement ends with :TJ:.
+- 🎯 Statement Ending: Every line ends with :TJ: because precision is key!
-Custom block delimiters $: Replaced curly braces with $.
-Custom keywords:
+- 🔑 Custom Keywords:
-IFFFFFFF for if
+    * IFFFFFFF for if
-Elseeeeeee for else
+    * Elseeeeeee for else
-Loops weren’t requested, but can use a Swiss German word like machewieder or fürjede.
+- 🔄 Loops with Local Touch: Though optional, words like machewieder (do again) or fürjede (for each) can be used for loops.